pydio/cells-sdk-java/README.md

 - a token is retrieved from its internal cache
 - it is refreshed if necessary
-- if no token have been found, the transport searches for persisted credentials and tries to get a token.
+- if no token has been found, the transport searches for persisted credentials and tries to get a token.

 To get a transport, you must first register an account via the ServerFactory by providing a valid ServerURL and credentials, that can be: